xformerfhs/padora-go/README.md

 The attacker generates a valid padding where no padding had been before.
 From the value that is needed to generate the valid padding the plain text data can be inferred.

-The maniplated data will not make sense any more to the receiving application.
+The manipulated data will not make sense any more to the receiving application.
 But the attacker is only interested in whether there is a padding error, or not.

 ## Intent